Supporting Those at Home

-“The purpose of SRV is to help women serve other women who are in need, whether that need be emotional or spiritual,” Daugherty said.
+“The purpose of SRV is to help women serve other women who are in need, whether that need be physical, emotional or spiritual,” said Daugherty.
 SRV brings women together and allows them to meet with other women going through similar situations, helping to ease the loneliness.

 One of the hardest challenges for this new club has been spreading the word.
-Daugherty said that Military Affairs is able to email military students about the group, but there is no compiled list to email the spouses and fiancées.
+Daugherty said that Military Affairs is able to email military students about the group, but there is no way to email the spouses and fiancées themselves.
 Up to this point, SRV has been relying on flyers and word-of-mouth.

 “You simply have to keep passing out flyers and continue talking to anyone who will listen,” Daugherty said.